ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 		5. Modifying the Firewall
 		6. Exporting Firewall Rules and Hosts File Changes for Backup
 		7. Disabling Some Services
+		8. Modifying the Registry to Stop Blocked Services
-		8. Modifying the Group Policy
+		9. Modifying the Group Policy
-		9. Cleaning and Backing Up the Registry
+		10. Cleaning and Backing Up the Registry
-		10. Bonus Info!
+		11. Bonus Info!
 ==================================================================================================================================================

 ==================================================================================================================================================